Join us on Sunday

 How long is the service?

 Each of the three services on a Sunday is different.
-The 8:45 service is 60 minutes long, and both the 10 am and 7 pm services are about an hour and a half.
-In the evenings, we sometimes have a soft finish by 8:30 pm but give the space for people to remain longer if they want to do so.
+The 8:45 service lasts about an hour, while the 10.30 services are about an hour and a half.

 Will I be able to park?